HitmanOliver/Typing-train-console-program/README.md

 To use it you must have a Free Pascal compiler and a text file with latin words.
 Example of the file:

-apple orange banana grape lemon peach\n cherry table chair window door floor ceiling wall
+apple orange banana grape lemon peach cherry table chair window door floor ceiling wall

 Unfortunately, this version needs a file with normal latin words to work correctly.